British Food and Drink Grows in Popularity

 Social media will always be important.
 Above I have shown the Weibo accounts of some of the brands.
 The Chinese turn to social media for much of their content and news.
 The numbers are evident, Weibo has 350 million users whilst WeChat boasts 750 million in China.

 Chinese Social media is a key site to share content and build a ‘mini-site’ within the app for branding purposes.
-Exclusive content and promotions for followers helps attract potential customers to your page.
-WeChat can be launched as a loyalty programme but is primarily used for branding and content sharing.
+Exclusive content and promotions for followers help attract potential customers to your page.
+WeChat can be launched as a loyalty program but is primarily used for branding and content sharing.
 You can also offer customer services via group chats and private messaging.

 e) Quality Mandarin Content

 We are an agency helping F&B brands grow and appear in China.
-Branding is everything and online growth is the key for market entry in a digitally led B2C and B2B marketplace.
+Branding is everything and online growth is the key to market entry in a digitally-led B2C and B2B marketplace.